cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 reference must be eliminated.

 This reference has been eliminated, although we note that we feel it is unfortunate that these sorts of walls exist in scholarship.
 The history of ideas shouldn't be segregated so.
 We felt that the quotation was appropriate for the topic of this manuscript, and we did refer back to it later in the text.
-We are not sure that if we had chosen an opening quotation from a non-religious text, say James Joyce's Finnegans Wake, whether there would have been such a visceral reaction.
 Finally, we did not refer to it 'as one might a peer-reviewed scientific article'.
 That all being said, we have removed the quotation.

 ### 2. Topographic stresses on the Longmen Shan faults